 If you’ve ever sent or received a text or an email, then you understand the effects that the perceived tone can have on how the message is received.
 The same is true for the content of the things we say.
-How you project your tone in and around your business is very telling.
+How you project your tone in and around your business is very telling, as is the tone set by an executive.

 30%!
 If you don’t read another word of this article, then understand that your face, attitude, and mood could be responsible for the repercussions or rewards that you are getting from your employees, customers, and suppliers.
 The effects can have either negative or positive impact on your business’ overall reputation, competition, productivity, job satisfaction, and even employee behaviors and workplace ethics.

-A leader’s mood can oxygenate or suffocate the attitude of employees
+A executive mood can oxygenate or suffocate the attitude of employees

 On the flip side, the reverse of the “after-glow” from a positive experience can be the “aftermath.”
 This experience is one that lingers with you after being the recipient of foul remarks from a leader in a negative mood.
 How that affects your determination to overcome difficulties in a project, to keep fully engaged in a process, and to want to give that person and customers your best game and support…it leaves a bitter aftertaste as an employee, and a lull in your productivity and motivation.